Express-Legal-Funding-LLC/express-legal-funding-reviews/README.md

 - human
 language:
 - en
+language_creators:
+  - found
 license: cc-by-4.0
 multilingual: false
 pretty_name: Express Legal Funding Customer Reviews Dataset
+geographic_coverage:
+  - United States
+description: >
+  A curated collection of real customer feedback and company replies for Express Legal Funding.
+  This dataset is designed for training and evaluating language models on tasks such as sentiment classification, customer interaction modeling, and instruction tuning in the legal funding domain.
 tags:
 - legal-funding
 - pre-settlement